rutgersdh/warservicebureau/_texts/ainsworthwpe-annotated.md

 <ol class="bibliography">
 <li>John Horne, “Soldiers, Civilians and the Warfare of Attrition: Representations of Combat in France, 1914-1918,” in <i>Authority, Identity and the Social History of the Great War</i>, ed.
 Frans Coetzee and Marilyn Shevin-Coetzee (Providence, RI: Berghahn Books, 1995), 325–55.</li>
-<li>Susan Kingsley Kent.
-"Love and Death: War and Gender in Britain, 1914-1918," in <i>Authority, Identity and the Social History of the Great War</i>, ed.
+<li>Susan Kingsley Kent, "Love and Death: War and Gender in Britain, 1914-1918," in <i>Authority, Identity and the Social History of the Great War</i>, ed.
 Frans Coetzee and Marilyn Shevin-Coetzee (Providence, RI: Berghahn Books, 1995), 153-74.</li>
 </ol>

 * * *